LoreStudio-Charles/Virtue/README.md

 The air is thick with the scent of honeysuckle as you wander through the fields, the sun dipping low on the horizon.
 You've always found solace among the wildflowers, their colors bursting like golden sunlight, which now dances upon the world's edge.
 But today, your heart feels restless, pulled by a curiosity that dances just beyond your reach.
 Behind the carpentry shed, you discover an old, battered chest, its rusty latch barely hanging on.
 You've never seen this chest before and ponder where it might have come from.
 You hesitate, wrestling with the thrill of uncovering something long forgotten and the unease that bubbles up from the whispered warnings of your older siblings.
 They told tales of the magical and twisted things that could linger in hidden places.
 As you pry the chest open, a cloud of dust swirls in the air, and your breath catches in your throat.
 Inside, you find a collection of trinkets: worn cards, faded feathers, and small jars filled with strange, colorful powders.
 Among the items lies a weathered book, its pages whispering secrets of rituals and charms, a siren song begging you to read further.
 But just as you tilt the book toward the fading light, a low, guttural growl echoes from the depths of the woods.
-You turn, eyes wide, to see a dark figure emerging from the shadows—a creature half-hidden among the trees, fur matted and eyes glimmering with something unreadable.
+You turn, eyes wide, to see a dark figure emerging from the shadows, a creature half, hidden among the trees, fur matted and eyes glimmering with something unreadable.
 It looks at you, and you can sense its hunger for knowledge and something more.
 Your heart races, the thrill of discovery mingling with a paralyzing fear.
 You think of your siblings, the laughter now distant, and the warmth of home that feels like a beacon in the darkening twilight.
 Do you:
 ##### Option Cards
 - Reach for a nearby fallen branch to offer the creature, hoping to appease its curiosity with a show of **Charity** and perhaps forge a bond.